City Botanic Gardens self-guided walk

 A. Queensland's sugar industry inception

-After many failed attempts, in 1862, Walter Hill and John Buhôta (a Barbados planter), successfully granulated the juice from sugar cane.
+After many failed attempts, in 1862 Walter Hill and John Buhôta (a sugar cane planter from Barbados), successfully granulated the juice from sugar cane.
 The sugar cane was growing in crop trials at the City Botanic Gardens.
 This achievement marked the Queensland sugar industry's inception.

 B. Flood mark

 This was erected in 1999 to commemorate floods that devastated parts of the gardens.
-Between 1870 and 1974, eight major floods swept though the gardens.
+Between 1870 and 1974, eight major floods swept through the gardens.
 The worst floods were in 1890, 1893, 1897 and 1974.
+On 6 February 1893, three naval vessels were washed up onto the garden's riverbank.
+Another flood two weeks later carried the ships back into the river again.
 In the 1974 flood, water rose up to 4.6 metres in the garden's centre.
-Whole plant collections were destroyed and the gardens closed for 10 weeks.
+Whole plant collections were destroyed and the gardens were closed for 10 weeks.
+In 2011 flood water reached the level shown on the metal marker.

-Queenslander Lindsay Daen created the bronze sculpture.
-It's on permanent loan from the Queensland Art Gallery.
-The sculpture is of 22 year old seaman, James Morrill.
+Queenslander Lindsay Daen created this bronze sculpture.
+It is on permanent loan from the Queensland Art Gallery.
+The sculpture is of 22-year-old seaman, James Morrill.
 In 1846, he was the sole survivor of an outer edge Great Barrier Reef shipwreck.
-Saved by Aborigines, he lived with them for 17 years before returning to Bowen's European settlement.
+Saved by the Aboriginal people, he lived with them for 17 years before returning to the European settlement in Bowen, North Queensland.
 He helped to improve indigenous and early settler relations.

 G. Mahogany tree (Swietenia mahagoni)